 Members receive our 32 page Quarterly, Acorns to Oaks, which contains transcriptions of Oakland County records, information about Oakland County and Michigan research, and information about the Society, and research hints.
 You may join by mail or online on the Join Page.

-The Society meets at 7:00 pm on the first Tuesday of the month, October through June (except January), at the St. Andrews Society, 2360 Rochester Ct.,Troy Mi 48083 (Off Rochester Road, just south of Big Beaver).
+The Society meets at 7:00 pm on the first Tuesday of the month, October through June.
 There is a flat entrance and ample parking.
 Meetings are open to the public and free of charge; all are welcome.

 OCGS QUARTERLY – ACORNS TO OAKS: Acorns to Oaks is published in Winter, Spring, Summer and Fall.
 It is distributed by 3rd class bulk mail which is non-forward able.
 Please notify the Society of address changes and dates for seasonal addresses.
 Neither the Society nor the Editor assumes responsibility for error of fact or opinion made by the contributors.
 Publishing only reliable genealogical information is our intent.
 The staff reserves the right to make the final decision as to what is published.
 Any comments or suggestions should be made to the editor: Laurel Dancoe, C/O OCGS, PO Box 1094, Birmingham, MI 48012-1094. email: Qeditor@ocgsmi.org .